canonical/fetch-service/docs/reference/control-api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 :Description:
   Remove session files from the fetch service's file spool.
-The session must finish before resources can be deleted, otherwise a 400 Bad Request status will be returned.
+The session must be finished before resources are deleted.
+Basic authentication is required to access this endpoint.

 :Parameters:
   None.